-There have been seven sets of Lighthouse stamps issued by the US Postal Service since 1990, the most recent will be next year, 2021.
+There have been seven sets of Lighthouse stamps issued by the US Postal Service since 1990, the most recent will be later this year, August of 2021.
 Some of us think it is time to recognize the Lightships for the unique service they have provided the United States maritime community.
 From 1820 until 1983, these little known but extremely functional Aids to Navigation have been an important part of US maritime history.

 If you agree, then please help make this happen.
 Anyone can request that a subject be considered to appear on a U.S. stamp.
 This is done by writing to the Citizens' Stamp Advisory Committee, which is tasked with evaluating the merits of all stamp proposals.